adam-rumpf/social-transit-solver-single/README.md

 * `FW_Error_Epsilon`: Optimality gap threshold to use for ending the Frank-Wolfe algorithm.
 * `FW_Change_Epsilon`: Solution change threshold (inf-norm) to use for ending the Frank-Wolfe algorithm.
 * `FW_Cutoff`: Iteration cutoff for the Frank-Wolfe algorithm.
-* `NR_Epsilon`: Function value threshold to use for ending the Newton-Raphson root finding method.
-* `NR_Cutoff`: Iteration cutoff for the Newton-Raphson method.
 * `Elements`: Number of parameters listed on the following rows.
 Currently set to `2`.
 * `alpha`: Alpha parameter of the conical congestion function.
 * `beta`: Beta parameter of the conical congestion function.
 By definition it should equal `(2 alpha - 1)/(2 alpha - 2)`, and is included here only for convenience.